Doctorate in Clinical Psychology Programme

 Course Administration and Admissions enquiries:

-This Programme, based at the University of Bath, started in October 2011.
-It is a three-year training course with an annual intake leading to the degree of Doctorate in Clinical Psychology (DClinPsy).
-As the newest course in the UK, it has been developed to reflect recent advances not only in Clinical Psychology, but also in adult learning strategies and supervision.
-The course is well supported in this by the University of Bath and also by local NHS Trusts.
+This programme at the University of Bath started in October 2011.
+It is a three-year training course with an annual intake and it leads to the degree of Doctorate in Clinical Psychology (DClinPsy).
+As a relatively new course, we have developed the programme to reflect recent advances not only in Clinical Psychology, but also in adult learning strategies and supervision.
+The course is well supported in this by the University of Bath and by local NHS Trusts.

 Key features of the Bath course include:

 The Bath course ethos reflects the core values of the NHS Constitution.
-The Programme recruits individuals with the right attitudes and values to work in a professional, respectful and compassionate way with a full range of people presenting with distressing psychological difficulties.
+Programme recruits individuals with the right attitudes and values to work in a professional, respectful and compassionate way with a full range of people presenting with distressing psychological difficulties.
 The Programme is committed to improving lives through promoting quality interventions.
-Trainees will learn the importance of theory-practice links; how psychological theory can inform clinical practice.
-The training will draw on the full range of empirically-grounded psychological theory, not only in psychopathology but also in other areas of psychology such as social and developmental psychology in order to allow consideration of context and life-span development.
-The emphasis in assessment and therapy will be person-centred in the broad sense.
+Trainees learn the importance of theory-practice links and how psychological theory informs clinical practice.
+Training draws on the full range of empirically-grounded psychological theory, including psychopathology alongside other areas of psychology such as social and developmental psychology.
+The emphasis of assessment and therapy is person-centred in the broad sense.
 The course training and placements are based on an understanding of the importance of equality, diversity and empowerment.

-Trainees will be supported to develop high levels of competency in academic, clinical and research domains through a learner-led model of training.
+Trainees are supported to develop high levels of competency in academic, clinical and research domains through a learner-led model of training.
 They will learn to become highly capable scientist practitioners, able to skillfully blend the scientific basis of clinical psychology ("clinical science") with reflective practice and personally adapted approaches ("clinical art").
-Through the acquisition of meta-competencies, trainees will feel confident to extend their skills to work with clients whose needs, or combinations of needs, they may not have encountered in training or for which treatment models do not yet exist.
+Through the acquisition of meta-competencies, trainees will feel confident to extend their skills to work with clients with varied needs that they may not have encountered in training or for which treatment models do not yet exist.

 The course is designed to foster enthusiasm for learning, personal development and research.
-A Personal Planning and Training Needs Assessment will enable trainees to reflect on their strengths and aspirations from pre-training and, in collaboration with course staff and placement supervisors, enable trainees to work throughout the three years towards the acquisition of skills and goals that are meaningful for them.
+Trainees, supported by their course tutor and clinical supervisors, use a Personal Planning and Training Needs Assessment (PPTNA) from pre-training and throughout the course to work towards the acquisition of skills and goals that are meaningful for them.

-Specialisation in the third year will allow trainees the opportunity to shape their career pathway in any of the many ways increasingly on offer in the evolving NHS.
-BABCP and AFT accreditation of the programme puts graduates in a strong position in terms of employment opportunities.
+Specialisation in the third year allows trainees the opportunity to shape their career pathway to suit the evolving NHS.
+Accreditations with BABCP and AFT put our graduates in a particularly strong position in terms of employment opportunities.

-The Doctorate in Clinical Psychology is one of a number of well-regarded postgraduate programmes offered by the Department of Psychology at Bath including an MSc in Clinical Psychology, MSc in Health Psychology and an MSc in Research Methods.
+The Doctorate in Clinical Psychology is one of a number of well-regarded postgraduate programmes offered by the Department of Psychology at Bath.
+Other programmes here include MSc programmes in Applied Clinical Psychology; Health Psychology; Forensic Psychology and an MSc in Research Methods.

-The undergraduate degree in Psychology is well subscribed with high entry requirements and excellent ranking in UK league tables, coming second in the Complete University Guide 2018, and first in the Guardian league tables.
+The undergraduate degree in Psychology is well subscribed with high entry requirements and excellent ranking in UK league tables.
 The Psychology Department, and University of Bath more generally, has a very strong record in academic achievement, with excellent performance in the Research Excellence Framework (REF 2014).

-The University of Bath campus is situated about one mile from Bath city centre, and there are regular buses to and from the University.
+The University of Bath campus is situated about one mile from Bath city centre, with regular buses to and from the University.
 Bath is a spectacularly beautiful city.
-Among attractions are countless art and music activities spread over the year, including the prestigious annual Bath Festival and close by, Glastonbury.
-The city is within easy reach of London, only an hour and a half by train.
-The majority of trainees choose to live in Bristol which is 10 minutes from Bath by train.
-Bristol is one of the largest UK cities.
-It has a thriving art and social scene.
+Among attractions in the region are countless art and music activities spread over the year, including the prestigious annual Bath Festival and Glastonbury close by.
+The majority of trainees choose to live in Bristol, which is 10 minutes from Bath by train.
+Bristol is one of the largest UK cities and has a thriving art and social scene.
 It is regarded as a young person's city and is renowned for its cultural diversity and inclusivity.
-Bath and Bristol are both surrounded by beautiful countryside, with the Cotswolds to the north, the Mendips to the south-west and, just across the Severn Bridge, the Wye Valley and the Forest of Dean.
-The coast at Weston-super-Mare or South Wales is also within easy reach.
+Bath and Bristol are both surrounded by beautiful countryside with the Cotswolds to the north, the Mendips to the south-west and, just across the Severn Bridge, the Wye Valley and the Forest of Dean.
+The coast at Weston-super-Mare or South Wales is also within easy reach as is London which is only an hour and a half by train.

 Further information about the city of Bath and the university can be found at the University of Bath website.

-The training course works in close partnership with NHS trusts in the South West region, Avon and Wiltshire Partnership, 2gether, Oxford Mental Health, North Bristol NHS Trust, Sirona and Virgin Health, all of which provide excellent training placements.
+The training course works in close partnership with NHS trusts in the South West region including: Avon and Wiltshire Partnership, 2gether, Oxford Mental Health, North Bristol NHS Trust, Sirona and Virgin Health, all of which provide excellent training placements.

-Placements will be available over a large geographic area, spanning from Gloucestershire in the north to Salisbury in the south and from Weston-Super-Mare in the west to Swindon in the east.
-Consideration will be given to trainees' circumstances in organising placements but placements in a particular location cannot be guaranteed and would restrict learning opportunities.
+Placements will be available over a large geographic area, spanning from Gloucestershire in the north to Salisbury in the south; from Weston-Super-Mare in the west to Swindon in the east.
+Consideration is given to trainees' circumstances in organising placements but placements in a particular location cannot be guaranteed and would restrict learning opportunities.
 The Personal Planning and Training Needs Assessment will form the main basis for consideration of placement requirements.
 Financial assistance may be provided to enable trainees to stay over in the more remote parts of the region to access placements.

-Given the geography of the region, we recommend that trainees have the use of a car plus have a current valid driving licence to access placements and in order not to restrict training opportunities for themselves and others.
+Given the geography of the region, we strongly recommend that trainees have the use of a car and a current valid driving licence.
 Arrangements will be made for trainees unable to drive including through disability.

 The programme seeks to recruit trainees who show evidence of a commitment to the core principles of clinical psychology and the specific ethos and philosophy of the Bath course.

 Candidates for whom English is not their first language will be required to provide proof that they possess an adequate level of English competence.
-This should be an IELTS test taken in the last two years, with a minimum score of 7.0 with at least 6.5 in each element.
+This should be an IELTS test taken no more than a year prior to the application date, with a minimum score of 8.0 with at least 7.5 in each element.
 Grade C or above in GCSE English would also be considered adequate as would completion of a degree in an English-speaking country studied for a period of at least three years.

-The course operates an equal opportunities policy and candidates will not be disadvantaged in the selection process or indeed through training because of race, religion, age, gender, social class or sexual orientation.
+The course operates an equal opportunities policy and candidates will not be disadvantaged in the selection process or through training because of race, religion, age, gender, social class or sexual orientation.
 We welcome candidates from diverse backgrounds including mature or second career applicants.
+We encourage applications from candidates who have a disability and are committed to making all reasonable adjustments to the interview process.

 In addition to submitting the Clearing House application, we ask all applicants to complete an additional question to demonstrate their suitability for the Bath programme.

 Applicants should follow the link above to the University of Bath website for details of the question and how to submit.
-We will accept submissions from Monday 4 September 2017 and the final deadline for submitting a response is 5.00pm on Friday 15 December 2017.
+We will accept submissions from early September and the final deadline for submitting a response is by 5.00pm on Friday 6 December 2019.
 Any applicants who do not submit a response before this deadline will not be considered further.

-We will email all applicants in early December (shortly after the Clearing House closing date) to remind them of the deadline.
+We will email all applicants in late November/early December (shortly after the Clearing House closing date) to remind them of the deadline.

 All correspondence relating to the admissions process will be sent via email to the email address provided on the Clearing House application.
 Applicants are advised to check their email regularly throughout the process, including junk/spam folders, to ensure that they do not miss any correspondence relating to their application.

-Given the academic demands of this doctoral level training course, an academic score will also be used to filter candidates prior to short-listing.
-This score will be based on academic performance from A-level through to postgraduate degrees.
+This doctoral level training course is academically demanding so we use an academic score to filter candidates prior to short-listing.
+The academic score is based on academic performance from A-level through to postgraduate degrees.
 We have evaluated our selection procedures and have data to support the use of past academic achievements as a valid predictor of performance in selection and future performance on the Programme.
+Please be aware that it is possible to achieve an academic score over the cut-off with relatively low A-level scores (whether this is due to A-levels having been taken many years previously or under-achievement at A-level).
+Performance at degree level and postgraduate qualifications are also considered.
+Consideration is given to candidates who performed poorly in past academic examinations who are able to evidence mitigating circumstances at the time.

 Further information about the scoring process can be found on our website.

 A short-list of candidates will then be drawn up by short-listing panels comprising members of the Programme team and regional clinical psychology representatives.
-Applications will be rated at this stage in relation to the following:
+Applications are short-listed based on the following criteria:

 Approximately 60 candidates will be short-listed for interview (this figure may change if the number of commissioned places changes).
 Candidates will receive an email confirming the outcome of their application.
 We will not be in a position to give candidates who are not short-listed detailed feedback and would refer candidates to the course essential and desirable criteria.

-Successful candidates will be notified by telephone as soon as possible after the interviews.
-Unsuccessful candidates will be notified by email in the first instance and offered the opportunity to talk to a member of the programme team to receive feedback.
+Successful candidates are notified by telephone as soon as possible after the interviews.
+Unsuccessful candidates are notified by email in the first instance and offered the opportunity to talk to a member of the programme team to receive feedback.

 Please see the Conditions of Service for further details of current arrangements.